 Applicants can have a B.S. in any one of the following fields: Electrical Engineering, Computer Engineering, Computer Science or a degree in any engineering field or Quantitative Science.
 Depending on previous background, a set of prerequisites might have to be satisfied before the student starts the graduate program in CSE.
 A student can complete the degree on a full or part time basis and has the option of doing a thesis or not.
-To get a description of the CSE Program Requirements click here.
+A full description of the CSE Program Requirements can be found here.

-Detailed information on the application process can be obtained from the web here.
+Detailed information on the application process can be found in the Application Procedures section of the website.

-Prospective students can get academic advising from zhan2 [at] central [dot] uh [dot] edu (Dr. Zhu Han) by making an appointment or contact the Graduate Admissions Advisor at ECE_Grad_Admit [at] uh.edu.
+Prospective students can get academic advising from zhan2 [at] central.uh.edu (Dr. Zhu Han) by making an appointment or contact the Graduate Admissions Advisor at ECE_Grad_Admit [at] uh.edu.

 UH ECE now offers a completely online master's program in power and energy systems specialization through UH-Extend.
 Click here to learn more.